 Neonatal Intensive Care Unit

 That is why it will be reassuring to know that the Neonatal Intensive Care Unit (NICU) at Windsor Regional Hospital is experienced in caring for these special infants.
-Both your baby and you will be provided with the best of care.
+Both you and your baby will be provided with the best care.

 A multidisciplinary team will all work together to care for the infant in our modified Level III unit.
 Interdisciplinary rounds are held on all infants starting at 9:30 am each morning.
 Families play an important role in the care of their infants in the NICU.
 We promote family-centred care and encourage families to participate in the care of their infants as much as possible.